skypyproject/skypy/docs/configuration_files.rst

   Most of the time you would be referencing simple variables.
 However there are times when your function depends on tables.
-In these cases, you would need to ensure the referenced table has the necessary content and is not empty.
+In these cases, you need to ensure the referenced table has the necessary content and is not empty.

-  Imagine you want to perform a very simple abundance matching, painting galaxies within your halos.
+  Imagine you want to perform a very simple abundance matching, i.e. painting galaxies within your halos.
-  For this you could create two tables ``halos`` and ``galaxies`` storing the halo mass and galaxy luminosities.
+  For this you can create two tables ``halos`` and ``galaxies`` storing the halo mass and galaxy luminosities.
   The idea is to stack these two tables and store it in a third table called ``matching``.
-In principle you could do:
+For example:

   .. code:: yaml